fullstacksjs/github-bot/README.md

 https://<random>.ngrok-free.app/api/webhook/github
 ```

-Every restart may generate a new URL

-> [!IMPORTANT]
-> you can have Fixed URL if you sign-up in ngrok
+Every restart may generate a new URL (you can have Fixed URL if you sign-up in ngrok)

 ## Configuration Reference